phpMv/ubiquity/docs/richClient/semantic.rst

 Href to ajax requests
 +++++++++++++++++++++

-Create a new Controller and its associated view, define the folowing routes:
+Create a new Controller and its associated view, then define the folowing routes:

 .. code-block:: php
    :linenos: